 |14.00- 15.00||Panel discussion: Can one person represent a whole community?

-Hear from our inspirational participants from across our community voices projects that will be sharing their experiences of working with Media Trust
+Hear from some of our inspirational participants from across our community voices projects that will be sharing their experiences of working with Media Trust.

 Responding to Brexit – what we gain from media activity

 Sharing my story with the world